 Which lenders are required to report their data?

-Depository and nondepository institutions must meet certain criteria, such as asset size thresholds, before they are required to complete a LAR.
-HMDA requires that the CFPB adjust this threshold yearly.
+Depository and nondepository institutions must meet certain criteria, such as originating a minimum number of loans, before they are required to complete a LAR.

 What information is reported?